Skip to main content

 Adding a new Clause

-You can use the "Add new Clause" button to add a new clause to your contract.
+You can add a new clause to your contract by clicking the Add New Clause button.

 Name

-Each Clause has a name.
+Each Clause has a Name.
 The clause will be listed with this name in Contract Reports.

 JQL